jluger356/github-pages-with-jekyll/index.md

 ---
-title: "THis is a website ... now what?"
+title: "This is a website ... now what?"
 ---

 I'm glad you are here.
 I plan to talk about ...